Row edge-slant Shape Decorative svg added to bottom

 Ponding water will have a cooling effect on the roof deck below and so reduce the thermal performance

-Grind it, vacuum it, check the temperature, check the moisture content, check the humidity.
-There is a lot more to waterproofing than just applying product.
+Grinding it, vacuuming it, checking the temperature, checking the moisture content, checking the humidity.
+There is a lot more to concrete waterproofing than just applying product.

 Firstly, the area needs to be prepared by making sure it is clean and dry.
 To be assured of maximum adhesion of our system and to prevent outgassing, the correct surface preparation is essential.
 Substrates are mechanically prepared to remove all laitance, loose material, and contamination.